Limited Partner Status Now Depends on Your Role in Running the Business

 The original Soroban Capital Partners LP v.
 Commissioner decision came down on May 28, 2025, as T.C.
 Memo.
 2025-52.
 The Tax Court held that three Soroban hedge fund partners labeled “limited partners” on paper were not limited partners “as such” for purposes of Section 1402(a)(13).

-The court applied a functional analysis that asked what those partners actually did day to day.
-It found they worked full time managing the fund, oversaw daily operations, were essential to the firm’s services, were held out to the public as essential, and contributed insignificant capital relative to the fees they earned.
+The court applied a functional analysis that asked what those partners did day-to-day.
+It found that they worked full-time managing the fund, oversaw daily operations, were essential to the firm’s services, were held out to the public as essential, and contributed insignificant capital relative to the fees they earned.
 Because they functioned as active managers rather than passive investors, the Tax Court ruled their distributive shares of partnership income were subject to self-employment tax.

-For a U.S. investor in a fund formed in or litigated within the Fifth Circuit (Texas, Louisiana, Mississippi), the Sirius standard applies.
+Which standard reaches you follows where your own appeal would lie, based on your residence or principal place of business, rather than where the fund was formed.
+If that is the Fifth Circuit (Texas, Louisiana, Mississippi), the August standard applies, and the Tax Court must apply it as well.
 For everyone else, the Tax Court’s functional test is the prevailing approach unless and until another circuit weighs in.

 What’s Coming Next

-2. Denham Capital Management is pending at the First Circuit, also expected in 2026.
+2. Denham Capital Management is pending at the First Circuit.

 Who This Affects